 Dateline: Yerevan, Armenia

-Over the years working with clients and collaborating with tax attorneys who focus on taxes for expats, it has become painfully clear just how basic some of the mistakes people make when taking their money offshore.
+But over my years of traveling, working with clients, and collaborating with tax attorneys who focus on taxes for expats, it has become painfully clear just how basic some of the mistakes people make when going overseas and taking their business and money offshore.

-The biggest mistake people make is to assume that they don’t have to pay taxes or even file a US tax return once they leave the US.
+But beyond a shadow of a doubt, the biggest mistake people make is to assume that they don’t have to pay taxes or even file a US tax return once they leave the United States.

 However, there are ways to reduce how much you have to pay.

-In addition to the many offshore strategies that we discuss on this site, the cornerstone of any plan to legally minimize the taxation of your personal income has always been the Foreign Earned Income Exclusion or FEIE.
+In addition to the many offshore strategies that we discuss on this site, the cornerstone of any plan to legally minimize the taxation of a US citizen’s personal income has always been the Foreign Earned Income Exclusion (FEIE).

-The FEIE has been available to US citizens living abroad in one way or another for almost a century now as a means of helping to reduce the burden of taxes for expats by allowing qualifying individuals to exclude the first $104,100 (in 2018) of their income from their federal income tax.
+The FEIE has been available to US citizens living abroad in one way or another for almost a century as a means of helping reduce the tax burden for expats by allowing qualifying individuals to exclude the first $107,600 (in 2020 and $108,700 for tax year 2021) of their active income from their federal income tax.